bricrowder/Cal-vs-Fire-Guys/README.md

 I made it for my 3 year old because he likes the Hulk, fire trucks and transformers.

 ## What this has
-- infinate side scrolling background in both direction
+- infinate side scrolling background in both directions with different backgrounds: city, forest and hills
 - The character can transform from a firetruck to the hulk/truck hydrid
 - You can aim you water cannon in either form, the truck also has a siren
 - Planes periodically drop water or health depending on the need